NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ## 7.1 Ghost Sites

-There are 4 kinds of ghost sites, all of them are level III Data Sites.
-Expect in the eight drone regions, they are level I Combat Sites.
-The superior Ghost Site only exists in WH space.
+There are 4 kinds of ghost sites, all of them are level III Data Sites, but they are level I Combat Sites in the eight drone regions.
+The Superior Ghost Site only exists in WH space. <br>
-Lesser/Standard/Improved/Superior + Faction + Covert Research Facility
+Lesser/Standard/Improved/Superior + Faction + Covert Research Facility <br>
 There are four cans in total and are arranged as a square or a half-circle.
 There is a hidden timer from 60s to 240s (time is random), which starts when “warp” is clicked.
 The timer will not start if you warp cloaked, but the recalibration for locking lasts at least 5s.
-So you should estimate the time and decloak before landing..
+So you should estimate the time and decloak before landing. <br>
 When the timer ends, the NPC ships will warp into the site and tackle you absolutely.
 When the background music becomes hurried, the timer left is less than 30s.
-In the hacking minigame, there is no background music.
-In the improved and superior ghost sites, there are no background music changes as the cue.
+In the hacking minigame, the background music could not be heared.
+In the improved and superior ghost sites, there are no background music changes as the cue. <br>
 The can will explode and cause explosion damage when it gets any damage or the first hacking fails.
 In more difficult Ghost Sites, the cans also cause higher damage.
 For tanking the can explosion, high explosion resistance and enough EHP are needed.
 Except for the cans in superior, the others don’t have hard hacking minigames (basically with green/yellow system core).
 A T2 data analyzer is suggested.
 The Ghost Sites are dangerous so the newbies shall use a cheap hull and fit (e.g. Heron) and store the expensive stuff somewhere safe (e.g. in the Mobile Depot).

 Online video:
 <iframe height=480px src="//player.bilibili.com/player.html?aid=31057239&bvid=BV1NW411Z7Cq&page=6" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true" ></iframe>

-Attention: Warp while hacking a can is counted as the hacking is failed and then triggers the explosion of the can you were hacking.
+Attention: Warping while hacking a can is counted as the hacking is failed and then triggers the explosion of the can you were hacking.
 Do not orbit while your MWD is on, because the ship could fly out of the range of the analyzer (6000m) and the hacking is also failed.

 **The concrete process**